jito-labs/shredstream-proxy/README.md

 # Shredstream Proxy

-Connects to Jito infrastructure, providing a fast path to shreds
+Connects to Jito infrastructure, providing a fast path to shreds.

 ## Usage
+1. Submit your auth pubkey to be allowed
-Default listen port for shreds is 10000/udp (ensure your firewall is open).
+2. Ensure your firewall is open.
+Default listen port for shreds is 10000/udp.
+NAT connections currently not supported.
+3. Run via docker or natively:

 ### Docker